pepopowitz/stevenhicks.me/blog/2021/02/dedicate-time-and-schedule-it.md

 tags: post
 layout: blog
 snippet: My first rule for maximizing productivity in small blocks of time — dedicate time to a specific goal.
 And schedule it on my calendar, before that hour gets taken.
+tweet: My first rule for maximizing productivity in small blocks of time — dedicate time to a specific goal.
+And schedule it on my calendar, before that hour gets taken.
 ---

 _This is an article from the series [Maximizing Productivity As A Maker With A Manager's Schedule](../maximizing-productivity)._